I am America's anchorman, America's real anchorman, America's truth detector, the doctor of democracy.

 This is war.

-I said, No, it's not.
+I said, no, it's not.

-It's about government run health care, it's about socialism.
+It's about socialism.

-He said, This is not about socialism.
+He said, this is not about socialism.

 I'm from a socialist country.

-And I was okay, just about then some lady came with an Obama hat and started walking with him and started cussing me out and saying, you know, all kinds of things that I won't repeat against me.
+And I was, okay, just about then, some lady came with an Obama hat and started walking with him and started cussing me out and saying, you know, all kinds of things that I won't repeat against me.

 So there is attacking, but it's from the other side.